Georgia Council on Developmental Disabilities

 Purposefully involving people with and without developmental disabilities in collaborative projects is pivotal to the framework of Real Communities Partnerships.
-Because the goal of the RCP is to create opportunities to strengthen social capacity and advocate for change, projects are determined by the individual partner communities and vary according to local needs and desires.
+Because the goal of the RCP was to create opportunities to strengthen social capacity and advocate for change, projects were determined by the individual partner communities and varied according to local needs and desires.

-By handing the reins to individual communities and leading by stepping back, Global Ubuntu helps GCDD support real communities to flourish and achieve real and lasting, community-based change.
+By handing the reins to individual communities and leading by stepping back, Global Ubuntu helped GCDD support real communities to flourish and achieve real and lasting, community-based change.

 In October 2019, we hosted the Welcoming Community Summit in Clarkston, GA to showcase the community dialogues, celebrate successes, and to practice and learn for continued community building.